FAQs for Cyclists

 RIDING THE USBRS

-Where can I find resources to ride a USBR?
+Where can I find map resources to ride a USBR?

 In 2017, we began a partnership with Ride with GPS to provide fully navigable digital maps and route information.
-Check out the Maps & Route Resources page for more information.
-Also take a look at the USBRS Interactive Map to see all designated USBRs and how they connect with other bicycle routes across the country.
+Take a look at the USBRS Maps and Route Resources page to see all designated USBRs.

 How do I know which U.S. Bicycle Routes are signed?